TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Methodology

 \paragraph{Reward Calculation.} We leverage an effective but relatively cheaper LLM model, GPT-3.5-Turbo model to generate outputs $y_{\text{orig}}$ and $y_{\text{comp}}$ from the original and compressed prompts, respectively.
 The reward $r$ is then computed based on task-specific metrics $\mathcal{M}$ (see Section \ref{tacro_reward}):

-Here, $\mathcal{M}(y_{\text{comp}}, y_{\text{orig}})$ denotes the divergence metric between the output of original and compressed prompts. $r_0$ is a negative constant reward for out-of-range compression. $\delta (= |\mathbf{x}_c| - c \cdot |\mathbf{x}|)$ denotes the divergence from expected compression rate.
+Here, $\mathcal{M}(y_{\text{comp}}, y_{\text{orig}})$ denotes the divergence metric between the output of original and compressed prompts. $r_0$ is a negative constant reward for out-of-range compression. $\delta (= |\mathbf{x}_c| - c \cdot |\mathbf{x}|)$ denotes the divergence from expected compression.
 We use two important parameters to control the learning process, a compression flexibility controller $c$ and a tolerance threshold $L$.

 \textit{Compression Flexibility Controller.} The compression flexibility controller $c$ is a tunable hyperparameter that represents a baseline proportion for the number of tokens to be retained in the compressed prompt relative to the original prompt.
 A smaller value of $c$ enforces stricter compression (fewer tokens to be retained), while a larger value allows more tokens to be preserved.
 This provides flexibility in controlling the trade-off between output quality and inference cost.
+Also, this parameter is only required to guide the encoder during training and is different from the compression ratio used during inference.
+We show that the a model trained with a single vale for $c$, generalizes to different compression ratios during training.

 \textit{Tolerance Threshold.} As our policy is unconstrained, the action sampling may not always satisfy the compression ratio requirements during training process.
 Therefore, we define tolerance threshold parameter, $L$ to control the divergence from expected number of compressed tokens.
 Let $\delta$ denote the divergence between the actual and expected number of compressed tokens.
 To ensure a smooth learning process, we allow the divergence value $\delta$ to fall within the range $[-L, L]$ and if this criteria is met, then the task-specific positive reward signal is propagated.
 However, to ensure that the compressed prompt is neither excessively short nor unnecessarily long, a constant negative reward $r_0$ is applied to penalize extreme deviation.
 This mechanism stabilizes the compression process and guides the model towards generating prompts of desired lengths.
-It should be noted that during inference, we always satisfy the exact compression rate by sampling $c\cdot|x|$ tokens with highest probability.
+It should be noted that during inference, we always satisfy the exact compression rate by sampling $\tau\cdot|x|$ tokens with highest probability.

 \paragraph{Policy Optimization.} Finally, with the task-specific reward signals $r$, we update the encoder policy parameters using the REINFORCE \cite{williams1992simple} algorithm.
 The loss function is defined as: